-Descriptive statistics will be provided by GS-1720 cohort (and overall) for body weight, BMI, and vital signs as follows:
+Descriptive statistics will be provided for body weight, BMI, and vital signs as follows:

 - Baseline value - Value at each postbaseline time point [visit] - Change from baseline at each postbaseline time point [visit]

 A baseline value will be defined as the last available value collected on or prior to the date of first dose of study drug.
 Change from baseline to a postbaseline visit will be defined as the postbaseline value minus the baseline value.